ngi-nix/editoria/README.md

 2. `kill -9 {PID}`: kills (gracelessly) the process.
 Get the PID from the output of the above step.

 This should free up the port so the Docker database services can run on it.

+### I've made changes on my `<profile>.env` file, how can these changes be applied?

+In order changes of the `<profile>.env` file to be the following steps should be followed:
+* Kill any running instances of Editoria app
+* On editoria-app root folder perform:

+  ` docker-compose down`

+  `docker-compose rm -fv`

+  `rm -rf data`
+* Now you could run `source <your-env-file>` and start again the services and server

+### Which are the absolute required key-value pairs for an env file?

+* POSTGRES_USER
+* POSTGRES_PASSWORD
+* POSTGRES_DB
+* POSTGRES_PORT

+These values are needed in order the docker container which hosts the PostrgesDB of the application to be initialised correctly.

+### I am facing issues when trying to boot-up the application which are related to INK API

+INK platform is a very important part of the Editoria thus the appropriate configuration should be in place in order for Editoria to start properly.
+INK's configuration could either be placed in:
+* `local.development.json`
+* `development.json`
+* `<profile>.env`

+Please contact the team on https://mattermost.coko.foundation/coko/channels/editoria in order to get the required credentials